 boundary maps scanned and converted them to a GIS format.
 The

-utility companies operating in Minnesota are completing their
+PUC and electric utility companies operating in Minnesota are

 Xcel Energy: very generalized map of the company's service